-Commvault recommends creating Managed policies (vs. inline policies) for each AWS product or service to protect and then attaching them to a Commvault Backup & Recovery role that is associated with each of your Amazon EC2based Commvault Access Node instances.
+Commvault recommends creating Managed policies (vs. inline policies) for each AWS product or service to protect and then attaching them to a Commvault Backup & Recovery role that is associated with each of your Amazon EC2-based Commvault Access Node instances.
 This approach allows granular management of permissions on a perservice basis.
 Roles should follow the principle of least privilege and any associate permissions for services that require protection.

-Commvault software utilizes Condition operators to restrict the scope of granted permissions to resources that contain either Resource Access tags (ec2:ResourceTag) or AWS global condition context keys (aws:TagKeys) applied by prior Commvault data management activities.
+Commvault software utilizes Condition operators to restrict the scope of granted permissions to resources that contain either Resource Access tags (ec2:ResourceTag) or AWS global condition context keys or TagKeys that are applied by prior Commvault data management activities.